telus-archive/pagerduty-dashboard/README.md

 Core groups are generated from the core service names.
 A colon acts as a separator between the group name and individual service (eg. `<group>: <service>`).
 These core services are called "features".

 Core groups can have dependencies, which are specified in their services.
-To specific a dependency, add `[dashboard-depends|Dependency Service 1,Dependency Service 2]` to the service's description.
+To specific a dependency, add `[dashboard-depends|Some Service,Dependency.*]` to the service's description.
+Each comma-delimited entry can be a service name (`Some Service`) or a regular expression (`Dependency.*`).
 Dependencies of dependencies do not get added (i.e. dependencies are only followed to a depth of 1).
-In the interface, these dependencies are labelled as "services".
+In the interface, these dependencies are labeled as "services".

 A core group's status is only determined from its features (main services) and not its dependencies.